mohammad26845/react_assignments/assignment02/README.md

 - Arrow functions

-- Usign states and set states
+- Usign states and set state

-- Using hooks in function component (use...)
+- Using hooks in function component (use...) 'useState' and 'useEffect'

 - Installing bootstrap framework

-- Using and set a bootstrap progressbar
+- Using and set a bootstrap progressbar (Progressbar.js)

+- Listening keyboard keys

+- Convert string to integer :)

+- Foldering the components

 <br>